in-toto/attestation/README.md

 ## Specification

-An attestation has three layers:
+An attestation has three layers that are independent but designed to work
+together:

 *   **[Envelope]:** Handles authentication and serialization.
 *   **[Statement]:** Binds the attestation to a particular subject and unambiguously identifies the types of the predicate.
 *   **[Predicate]:** Contains arbitrary metadata about the subject, with a type-specific schema.

-While designed to work together, each layer is technically independent of the others.

 It may help to first look at [Examples](#examples) to get an idea.